Charity Higgins, MOT, OTR/L, ASDCS

 Mariela Rivera, COTA/L

 Mariela completed her studies at Keiser University and became a COTA/L in 2011.
-Since earning her certification, she has worked solely with the pediatric population, providing services in an outpatient clinic, home health and in school settings.
+Since earning her certification, she has worked solely with the pediatric population, providing services in outpatient clinics, home health and in school settings.
+Mariela has been an integral part of Kidz Therapy Zone since 2012 and was promoted to Clinical Supervisor in 2022.
 She is trained in Interactive Metronome, and the Handwriting Without Tears programs.
 Other continuing education courses have focused on Sensory Processing Disorders and Sensory Integration.

 She has a passion for the profession and for helping children make improvements that will undoubtedly change their life.
 During her free time, she enjoys spending time with family and the outdoors.